gSchool/ada-developer-skills/05-potpourri/pair-feedback.md

 — [Michael Lynch, How to Do Code Reviews Like a Human](https://mtlynch.io/human-code-reviews-1/)

+For example: Instead of "we should split this into two methods?" saying "this method looks like it does two things.
+Should we split it into two separate methods?"
 ## Additional Notes

 A lot of people write about how to effectively pair program, ask/give/receive feedback, or give effective code reviews.
 There is no one-size-fits-all solution!